-The Company applies the PAA to simplify the measurement of insurance contracts.
-When measuring liabilities for remaining coverage, the PAA is broadly similar to the Company's previous accounting treatment under IFRS 4.
+The Company applies the PAA to simplify the measurement of insurance contracts. .
 However, when measuring liabilities for incurred claims, the Company accounts for all reasonable and supportable information available without undue cost or effort.
 This information includes both internal and external historical data concerning claims and other measurement components, updated to reflect current expectations about future events.
 As discounting rates Compensa applies EIOPA risk-free rates adjusted with illiquidity premium.
 Risk adjustment for non-financial risk is determined to reflect the compensation that Company would require for bearing non-financial risk and its degree of risk aversion.